A piece of the action

 "You want a piece of my action, Sam?"

 The 'action' in the phrase means 'a share in an activity; an opportunity'.
-It is doubtful that whoever coined it in 1950s America knew the history of the Dutch East Indies Company but, knowingly or not, it was the Dutch 'acties' that were the source of that meaning of 'action'.
+It is doubtful that whoever coined it in 1950s America knew the history of the Dutch East Indies Company but, knowingly or not, it was the Dutch 'acties' that were the source of th is meaning of 'action'.